Search results for:

 You can use a plugin or 3rd party caching services often referred to as CDNs (Content delivery networks).

 For plugins, there a few caching plugins Hostwinds recommends here.

-If your site is still slow and sending lots of requests after doing all of this, the culprit might be external resources you’re using.
-It could be custom fonts, social media sharing buttons or videos you have embedded on your site.
+If your site is still slow and sending lots of requests after doing all of this, the culprit might be the external resources you're using.
+It could be custom fonts, social media sharing buttons, or videos you have embedded on your site.

 A big one for WordPress users is in the comments.
 This is thanks to Gravatar…